 Bringing together the motorcycle community in support of Children’s Hospital and their mission to eliminate childhood illness and injury.

-years ago, 100 motorcycles gathered to
+Twenty One years ago, 100 motorcycles gathered to

 participate in Children’s Ride 1.
 The event was